ElenaIurchenkoMatlas/ElenaIurchenkoMatlas/README.md

 - 👋 Hi, I’m @ElenaIurchenkoMatlas
 - 👀 I’m interested in lerarning more about Data Analytics and Chatboots =)
-- 🌱 I’m currently learning Intro to Computer Science in ReDi
+- 🌱 I’m currently learning Phyton
 - 💞️ I’m looking to collaborate on ...TBD
 - 📫 How to reach me: linkedin.com/in/el-ena-20b981223